Jstith/POD-Website/readme.md

 How are the PODs displayed?

 - PODs are rendered in Markdown, a rich text language that matches the bold and underlined text from the word document.
-- Markdown and the webpage's css scripts are responsively designed, making viewing on compuaters, phones, and tablets clean and professional.
+- Markdown and the webpage's css scripts are responsively designed, making viewing on computers, phones, and tablets clean and professional.

 ## How does it work?